 15 papers78, 96, 118 10, 81, 92, 97, 101, 103, 105-107, 109, 110, 116, 126 had the necessary data available to assess withdrawal and attrition rates.
 Of the pre-diabetic population identified, only 27% went on to complete the trial (the rest of the pre-diabetic population were either not eligible, declined to participate or withdrew from the intervention (figure 9)).
 Therefore, relative risk reductions calculated from intervention trials reflect risk improvements seen in a limited proportion of the total pre-diabetic population.

+Figure 9: Attrition rate from at-risk population to trial completion

+[INSERT HERE]

 Discussion